Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_guide_lines.md

     There is an exception to every rule.

+## Motivation and Rationale

 This page holds <del>rules</del> guide lines regarding the layout, content, and writing of this documentation.
 The goals are to provide a comprehensive, consistent, up-to-date and well-written documentation that is pure joy to read and use.
 It shall help to find answers and provide knowledge instead of being the bottleneck and a great annoyance.
-Therefore, it need some guide lines which are outlined in the following.
+Therefore, we set up some guide lines which are outlined in the following.

+!!! tip

+    Following these guide lines when contributing speeds up the review process.
+Furthermore, your changes will not be blocked by the automatic checks implementened in the CI pipeline.

-## Responsibility And License
+## Responsibility and License

 This documentation and the repository have two licenses (cf. [Legal Notice](../legal_notice.md)):